Man who brought dead uncle to collect pension carries coffin at funeral

 Declan Haughney, Mr Doyle's nephew who is at the centre of controversy after he brought his uncle's body into a post office on Staplestown Road with friend Gareth Coakley, was a pallbearer at the funeral.

-Sunday World on Saturday, both men claimed that Mr Doyle was still alive when they brought him on the short walk to the local post office last Friday.
+Speaking to the Sunday World on Saturday, both men claimed that Mr Doyle was still alive when they brought him on the short walk to the local post office last Friday.

 At his funeral this morning, Mr Doyle's family paid tribute to the late painter.